Planning-nl/vue3-i18n/README.md

 #### Raw
 You can change an existing translations set directly by changing the *raw* definition object.
-That can be obtained from a translator using the `_raw` property, which is a reference to the raw translations object.
+That can be obtained from a translator using the `_raw` property, which is a reference to the translations object that was originally passed to `translate`.

 ```typescript
 const obj = {